jasonbender-c3x/Catpilot/README.md

   - Automatic/manual fingerprint selection to force a selected fingerprint
   - Custom longitudinal tunings for GM EVs and trucks for smoother gas and brake control
   - Custom longitudinal tunings for Toyota/Lexus for smoother gas and brake control
-  - Disable openpilot longitudinal control to use your car's stock cruise control
+  - Disable catpilot longitudinal control to use your car's stock cruise control
   - GM Volt support
   - Honda Clarity support
   - Increased torque for the Subaru Crosstrek
   - Lock doors automatically when in the drive gear for Toyota/Lexus and unlock when in park
-  - openpilot longitudinal control for GM vehicles without ACC
+  - catpilot longitudinal control for GM vehicles without ACC
   - Pedal interceptor support for GM vehicles
   - "Stop and Go" hack for Toyota's without stop and go functionality
   - ZSS support for the Toyota Prius and Sienna